 We give our instructors the reins to design their ideal course, and work with them to sculpt a program that fits our participants’ interests, budgets, and busy schedules.
-Courses are one to five days long, and include full days and evenings of learning.
+Courses are one to five days long, and include full days of learning.

 BioU students are retirees discovering birdwatching, finance officers learning watercolors, professional ecologists curious about edible plants, or graduate students practicing sedge identification.
 Students are not expected to have prerequisite expertise in the topic.
 The only course prerequisite is a desire for in-depth learning.
 BioU draws participants from around New England and across the east coast.

 Graduate-level credit is available for most BioU courses with an additional $150 per-credit fee.
 Our courses are fully accredited by Castleton University.
 Weekend-length courses qualify for one graduate-level science credit.
 Longer courses qualify for two to three graduate-level credits.
 Credits can generally satisfy undergraduate requirements as well.
 Students are responsible for ensuring that their home institutions will accept the credits.

 Participants seeking credit will be required to complete additional reading and writing assignments to satisfy the requirements of our accrediting institution.

 All BioU courses qualify for Continuing Education Units.
 A certificate of completion, indicating CEUs and professional development hours are provided following each course.

 Enrolling for academic credit?
 If you have already enrolled in a BioU course, and are seeking academic credit, you must also register with Castleton University.
 We will provide instructions for doing this.